EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 })
 ```

-Run your application and try to create a new shopping list.
+Run your application and create a new shopping list to view the result.

 ---